Comma splices are a common error. Do you know what they are and how you can avoid them? It's time to learn!

 Here are four ways you can avoid these.

 1. Add a coordinating conjunction after the comma.

 My mother loves baking, so she just made brownies.

-2. Take out the comma and replace it with a semicolon.
+2. Take out the comma and the coordinating conjunction, and replace them with a semicolon.

 My mother loves baking; she just made brownies.

 3. Separate the two clauses into two sentences.